 \section{Conclusion}

-The difference between HMXB and LVK BH masses has already been noticed after the first gravitational wave detection and attributed to metallicity effect (\citealt{AstroPaper}) as anticipated by \citet{Belczynski2010a}.
+The difference between HMXB and LVK BH masses has already been noticed after the first gravitational wave detection and attributed to metallicity effect (\citealt{AstroPaper}), as anticipated by \citet{Belczynski2010a}.
 Taking into account that interferometric detectors of gravitational waves sample a volume that is a few hundred thousand times larger than the X-ray telescopes (for HMXB BH mass determination), the difference in BH masses between LVK and HMXBs is not surprising as it implies a huge difference in the metallicity range sampled (see Fig.~\ref{fig.bhmass}).

-While assessing the problem of BH mass difference between HMXB and gravitational--wave sources is rather straightforward, addressing that of the apparent conflicting spin values is more complicated.
-At face value, the spin values attributed to the BH in the HMXBs that are massive enough to form LVK sources (Cyg X-1, LMC X-1, M33 X-7) seem to require two distinct populations: slowly spinning (LVK) and rapidly spinning (HMXBs) BHs.
+Although assessing the problem of BH mass differences between HMXB and gravitational--wave sources is rather straightforward, the task of addressing the apparent conflicting spin values is more complicated.
+At face value, the spin values attributed to the BH in the HMXBs that are massive enough to form LVK sources (Cyg~X-~1, LMC X-1, M33 X-7) seem to require two distinct populations: slowly spinning (LVK) and rapidly spinning (HMXBs) BHs.